The Use of Indicator Geostatistics to Estimate the Probability of Encountering Abandoned Mines in an Urban Area

-J. Ovanic and J. D. Cawlfield, "The Use of Indicator Geostatistics to Estimate the Probability of Encountering Abandoned Mines in an Urban Area," Bulletin - Association of Engineering Geologists, vol. 28, no. 2, pp. 159-169, Association of Environmental and Engineering Geologists (AEG), May 1991.
+J. Ovanic and J. D. Cawlfield, "The Use of Indicator Geostatistics to Estimate the Probability of Encountering Abandoned Mines in an Urban Area," Environmental and Engineering Geoscience, vol. 28, no. 2, pp. 159-169, Association of Environmental and Engineering Geologists (AEG), May 1991.

 The definitive version is available at https://doi.org/10.2113/gseegeosci.xxviii.2.159

 Geosciences and Geological and Petroleum Engineering

 Abandoned Mine; Indicator Kriging; Spatial Distribution; Statistics; Subsidence; USA; Kansas; Pittsburg

 Article - Journal

 © 1991 Association of Environmental and Engineering Geologists (AEG), All rights reserved.